 How To Fix SVM Mode Black Screen

 There are multiple approaches to the black screen, depending on your issue.
-Check out our separate post on how to fix vlc unable to open MRL file.

 Here are the steps to fix SVM Black Screen Error: